January 28, 20210 mins read

 Especially in Java, we have things like the reflection API.
 In addition, all classes are available through the classpath.
 This means that if there is an arbitrary code execution possible in your application, all available classes are ready to get loaded and exploited.

 What I am trying to say here, is that vulnerabilities that are not directly reachable can still be exploited in a chain of events.
 Nevertheless, Reachable Vulnerabilities enable you where to start making your application better and safer!
 So, what are you waiting for?
-Create a free Snyk account and try this yourself!
+Create a free Snyk account and try for yourself!

 The application used in this blog post can be found in this GitHub repository.